- What causes belted magnum cases to not chamber after the second or

 see that their cases are not getting resized enough in this area to insure reliable chambering.

 Your friend just might be lucky.
-I suppose that this can happen .... but it is very rare.
-If the hardness
+This can happen .... but it is fairly rare.
+If the brass hardness

 and the stars and the moon all line up just right, things might work out pretty well.
 However,

-sooner or later your friend will find his belted handloads will be impossible to chamber.
+sooner or later your friend will find his belted handloads difficult or impossible to chamber.

 - I've heard some shooters say that they like to "feel" their handloads fit a little snug as they